aopsahl25/final_project/README.md

 ```
 The Empire State Building is 1,454 feet (443.2 meters) tall.
 ```
-This scenario shows how an LMQL program containing both traditional algorithmic logic and LLM calls can automatically complete template variables like [ANSWER] by using a given mdoel.
-Moreover, LMQL also allows users to prompt an LLM on program variables using natural language prompting, thus allowing for more personalzied answers and enhanced model reasoning capabilitie.
+This scenario shows how an LMQL query containing both traditional algorithmic logic and LLM calls can be used to automatically complete template variables like `ANSWER`.
+Moreover, LMQL queries can leverage natural language prompting to allow for more personalzied outputs to program variables and enhanced model reasoning capabilities.
 For example:
 ```
 @lmql.query
 def example():